theMungai/Objects-iteration/README.md

 # Objects-iteration
+## Recursion
-Iterating through the nested object
+- Iterating through the nested object using Recursion.
+- A recursive function is a function that calls itself.